-The name of the game is planning, planning and planning.
+The name of the game is planning, planning, and planning.
 If you are prepared and done your homework, you shall be fine driving your electric vehicle on a 1000 KM epic journey, from Land’s End to John O Groats 😊

 1.4 Opportunities for Future – Wireless EV Charger

-Although not yet commercially designed or rolled out, work has been done on super chargers which will charge electric vehicles wirelessly.
+Although not yet commercially designed or rolled out, work has been done on superchargers which will charge electric vehicles wirelessly.
 The principle is no different the charging your phone or other devices wirelessly, it it’s just on another scale or league.

 Trials will take place in Europe and UK and technology can be rolled out publicly in the next few years.
-Wireless charging shall be a great step in simplifying the process of EV charging and will revolutionise the roadmap for broadening the horizons for electric automobiles.
+Wireless charging shall be a great step in simplifying the process of EV charging and will revolutionize the roadmap for broadening the horizons for electric automobiles.